Kuvelet/MSAccess_Inv_Reconciliation/README.md

-# Streamlining Inventory Reconciliation Between Accounting Data and WMS
+# Inventory Reconciliation and Financial Impact Analysis

 ### Table of Contents